Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 1. Open VBA Editing Window (ALT+F11)

-2. Select Class Module from Insert Menu.
+2. Select Class Module from the Insert Menu.

-If the Class Module name is not Class1, Click on the Properties Button in the Toolbar above to display the Property Sheet then change the name to Class1.
+If the Class Module name is not Class1, click on the Properties Button in the Toolbar above to display the Property Sheet, then change the name to Class1.

 The Class Module VBA Code.

-3. Copy the following VBA Code and Paste it into the Class1 Class Module:
+3. Copy the following VBA Code and paste it into the Class1 Class Module:

 Option Compare Database